Mukim Peramu

 Mukim Peramu is a mukim in Brunei-Muara District, Brunei.
 It is located within Kampong Ayer, the historical stilt settlements on the Brunei River in the capital Bandar Seri Begawan.
 The population was 1,111 in 2016.

-Name
+Etymology

-The mukim is named after Kampong Peramu, one of the villages it encompasses.
+Kampong Lurong Sikuna, where ships were anchored, gets its name from the English word schooner, as it did in the past.
+The mukim could be named after Kampong Peramu, one of the villages it encompasses.

 Geography

 The mukim borders Mukim Kianggeh to the north, Mukim Saba to the east, Mukim Sungai Kebun to the south and Mukim Burong Pingai Ayer to the west.